 The Internal Affairs Committee (IAC) of the AAPA BOD will administer and monitor compliance with this policy for all Leaders.
-The House of Delegates (HOD) is responsible for the administration of the policy among Delegates as defined in the House Standing Rules.
+The HOD is responsible for the administration of the policy among HOD Delegates.
 However, any Delegate found to have an unresolvable conflict will be brought to the attention of the IAC for subsequent review.

-The IAC, with the aid of legal counsel, will make the initial determination of whether a particular transaction, relationship or other arrangement may constitute an actual, potential or perceived conflict of interest and will communicate its finding to the Leader in question.
+The IAC, with the aid of legal counsel, will make the initial determination of whether a particular transaction, relationship or other arrangement may constitute an actual, potential or perceived conflict of interest and will communicate its finding the Leader in question.